cms-L1TK/project_generation_scripts/README.md

   Optional arguments include:

       -h, --help          For help

       -f, --topfunc       Top function name
       -n, --projname      Project name
-      -p, --procconfig    Name of the processing module configuration .dat file -m, --memconfig     Name of the memory module configuration .dat file -w, --wireconfig    Name of the wiring configuration .dat file --memprint_dir      Directory of emulation memory printouts
-      --emData_dir        Directory where emulation printouts are stored
+      -p, --procconfig    Name of the processing module configuration .dat file -m, --memconfig     Name of the memory module configuration .dat file -w, --wireconfig    Name of the wiring configuration .dat file --memprint_dir      Directory to search for memory printouts produced by the emulation --emData_dir        Directory into which the memory printout files are copied for the HLS project

       For generating a partial project:
       -r, --region        Detector region of the generated project.
       		          Choose from A(all), L(barrel), D(disk).
       --uut               Specify a unit under test, e.g. TC_L1L2E -u, --nupstream     The number of processing steps to be generated upstream of the UUT -d, --ndownstream   The number of processing steps to be generated downstream of the UUT

   It generates the source and the header files for the top function, as well as the test bench file, the tcl script to generate the Vivado HLS project, and a diagram presenting the generated project.
   It also copies the necessary memory prinout files from the emulation to be used in the test bench of the Vivado HLS project.

 ### Tracklet LongVM